All Kinds of Minds

 Differential and co-occurring diagnostic consideration as standard during every assessment

-Reports accepted by the Health Service Executive (H.S.E.) & Department of Education and Skills (D.E.S.)
+Reports accepted by the Health Service Executive (H.S.E.) and Department of Education

 Online appointments available for certain assessments

-Self-referrals accepted (i.e., G.P. referral is not a requirement)
+Self-referrals considered (i.e., a G.P. referral is not a requirement)

 Core Values